Last updated: May 6, 2026

 Rural seniors with limited access

 Rural New Mexicans often need the phone route more than the web route.
-The state application lists age 60+, disability, distance from the office, bad weather, and lack of transportation as reasons to request a telephone interview.
+Age 60+, disability, distance from the office, bad weather, and lack of transportation can be reasons to ask for a telephone interview.
 Also remember that some rural offices have limited hours, including Guadalupe and Hidalgo counties.

 Is YES.NM.GOV the same as yes.state.nm.us?

 Use YES.NM.GOV.
-HCA said in its September 2024 announcement that YES.NM.GOV replaced the older yes.state.nm.us address.
-Some official PDFs still show the old link, so seeing it does not always mean the form is fake, but the current portal to use is YES.NM.GOV.
+HCA said in 2024 that YES.NM.GOV replaced the older yes.state.nm.us address.
+Some official PDFs still show the old link, so seeing it does not always mean the form is fake.
+The current portal to use is YES.NM.GOV.

 Can my adult child or caregiver fill out a New Mexico benefits application for me?

 Yes.
-The New Mexico HCA 100 form includes an authorized representative or guardian section.
-If a daughter, son, or caregiver is helping, it is smart to put that help in writing so HCA can speak with that person and so renewals are easier later.
+The New Mexico application includes an authorized representative or guardian section.
+If a daughter, son, or caregiver is helping, put that help in writing so HCA can speak with that person when needed.

 Can I use YES.NM.GOV if I already have Medicare?

 Yes.
-Many New Mexico seniors on Medicare should still use YES.NM.GOV for the Medicare Savings Program, Medicaid, SNAP, or LIHEAP.
-If you want general Medicare counseling, plan comparisons, or waiver guidance, the ADRC is also a strong backup.
+Many New Mexico seniors on Medicare should still use YesNM for the Medicare Savings Program, Medicaid, SNAP, or LIHEAP.
+For Medicare counseling or waiver guidance, call the ADRC too.

 Do New Mexico seniors need a SNAP interview?